chrisbull/chrisbull.com/README.md

 ### Option 1: Automated Setup (Recommended)

-Use our automated setup scripts for the fastest way to get started:
+Use our automated setup script for the fastest way to get started:

-#### Linux/macOS:

 ```bash
 git clone <your-repo-url>